• Skip to primary navigation

 Jump to Recipe Print Recipe

 There are hundreds of basic sweet dough recipes from different cookbook authors, chefs, and cooks.
 Finally, I tried Chef Thomas Keller and Chef Sebastian Rouxel’s recipe from their book “Bouchon Bakery” and settled down.
-I hope and pray that someday I will personally meet them to brush myself of their brilliance.
+I hope and pray that someday I will meet them to brush myself for their brilliance.

-It is like a Godsent, that I don’t have to trouble myself to create my own formula or search for the best because this recipe is the best and perfect for all the not too sweet-tart desserts you want to share or brag to your friends and family or even just enjoy it to yourself.
-Thank you very much “Bouchon bakery!”:)
+It is like a Godsent, that I don’t have to trouble myself to create my own formula or search for the best because this recipe is the best and perfect for all the not-too-sweet-tart desserts you want to share or brag to your friends and family or even just enjoy it to yourself.
+Thank you very much “Bouchon Bakery!”

-What attracted and inspired me the most about this recipe is the addition of almond flour and vanilla seeds that give a depth-rich flavor and with sublime sweetness and exquisite outcome.
+What attracted and inspired me the most about this recipe is the addition of almond flour and vanilla seeds that give a depth-rich flavor with sublime sweetness and exquisite outcome.
 But, having no vanilla seeds should not turn you off - instead, vanilla paste or a teaspoon of pure vanilla extract will be equally delicious.

 Prepared Pate sucre( sweet dough) in the tart pan placed on top of a mixing and rulling mat with rolling pin on the side.